GSteve-Paul/Exact/README.md

 The location of the SoPlex package can be configured with the cmake option `-Dsoplex_pkg=<location>`.

+## License

+Exact is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).
+If this would hinder your intended usage, please get in touch via jodevriendt.com/contact.

 ## Citations

 Origin paper with a focus on cutting planes conflict analysis: